Salmon Arm council’s concerns eased over Mount Ida logging - Kelowna Capital News

 Salmon Arm council heard details of the logging at the city’s May 3 development services meeting, when four representatives from BC Timber Sales (BCTS) came to outline harvesting plans.
 The map provided shows three areas of proposed logging totalling 38.90 hectares, along with associated roads.

-Once a bid is chosen, a specified amount of time would be allotted in which to carry out the contract, council was told.
+Once a bid is chosen, a specified amount of time would be allotted to carry out the contract, council was told.

 The city received initial information from BCTS on March 11.
 The three areas in question are within the city boundary and one cut block overlaps a city reservoir.